 Those things have much less to do with one another than anybody realizes.

 We can think about what we mean by evidence.
-For example, that when you see dark storm clouds overhead, that’s strong evidence that it’s about to rain.
+For example, when you see dark storm clouds overhead, that’s strong evidence that it’s about to rain.
 If you smell a certain scent, that’s maybe weak evidence that it’s about to rain.
-And if we see the dark storm clouds and then we smell the scent, the evidence doesn’t get weaker: if anything, it gets stronger.
+If we see dark storm clouds and then we smell the scent, the evidence doesn’t get weaker: if anything, it gets stronger.

 But P-values in a circumstance like that, where you have a very small P-value in one dataset and a not-so-small P-value in a second dataset, you put the data together and the P-value will tend to sort of average.

 So the P-value is not behaving like evidence.”